 AWS & Economic Development Leaders Share Insights

-We bring you two episodes of our Behind the Region podcast featuring leaders from Amazon Web Services (AWS) and regional economic development organizations.
+We bring you three podcast episodes featuring leaders from Amazon Web Services (AWS) and regional economic development organizations.
 Together, they explore how data centers are planned and built, explain the AWS site-selection process, and separate fact from fiction surrounding power and water usage.

 In one episode, Shannon Kellogg, vice president of public policy for AWS for the Americas at Amazon, joins Heather Ennis, president & CEO of the Northwest Indiana Forum.
 The conversation focuses on what AWS looks for when selecting a community, including infrastructure readiness and environmental sustainability goals.
 The discussion is grounded in data and provides clear, factual context around common misconceptions.